 Individuals who are looking to improve their project management skills, with a particular focus on AgilePM

-All the materials will be provided including refreshments and after-course support
+- All the materials will be provided including after-course support